 Cartier Mansion Bed and Breakfast is a popular bed and breakfast that offers unique experiences for guests.

-If you prefer larger chain hotels, Holiday Inn Express & Suites is a great option.
+Holiday Inn Express & Suites is a great option if you prefer chain hotels.

-If you can’t get into the state park, Buttersville Park Campground is a great alternative, along with Cartier Park Campground which is just a few miles south of the state park entrance.
+If you can’t get into the state park, Buttersville Park Campground is a great alternative.
+Another option is Cartier Park Campground, a few miles south of the state park entrance.

 You can find a full list of Pure Ludington accommodations here.